RutexOrg/DiscordFileStorage/README.md

 4. Create a file named ``.env`` in the root of the project.
 There example file ``env.example``, so you can just copy it and rename to ```.env```.
 You should fill the file with your data (token, server id).
 Other settings are optional and documented in the file. \
 __If you dont have opportunity to use .env file, you can set environment variables instead, they should have the same names as in `.env.example` file.__

 5. To run the bot, run ``yarn boot``.
 This will compile the project and start the bot.
-There are also other commands, you can find them in ``package.json`` file.

 ## SSL
 Warning!
 At the moment SSL support **is not complete**.
 You can use it, but you have to be aware of potential security issues, since TLS_REJECT_UNAUTHORIZED is set to 0 because of some temponary problems with requests. \